TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe14_item_camera_transforms/README.md

 When you create a custom item, you need to provide `ItemCameraTransforms` for it (the `display`) section in the item model json.
 I suggest you use BlockBench (https://blockbench.net/) to help you with that.
+Alternatively this mod might also be helpful: [ItemTransformHelper](https://github.com/TheGreyGhost/ItemTransformHelper)

 For background information on: